Michigan State vs. Western Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Michigan State and its opponents have scored at least 59 points or more just one time this year.
+- Michigan State and its opponents have not yet combined for more than 60.5 points in a game this year.

-- Saturday's total is 18.0 points lower than the two team's combined 77 points per game average.
+- The two teams combine to score 77 points per game, 16.5 more than the total in this contest.

-- This contest's total is 10.3 points greater than the 48.7 these two squads combine to allow per game this season.
+- These two squads combine to surrender 48.7 points per game, 11.8 fewer than this contest's over/under.

 Michigan State Stats and Trends

-- Michigan State has two wins against the spread in four games this year.
+- So far this season Michigan State has two wins against the spread.

-- The Spartans have yet to cover the spread this season when favored by 10 points or more.
+- This season, the Spartans are winless ATS when entering a game as a favorite of 10.5 points or more.

 - Michigan State's games this year have gone over the total in two out of four opportunities (50%).

-- Michigan State is 2-0-1 against the spread and 3-0 overall in games when it puts up more than 30.7 points.
+- Michigan State is 2-0-1 against the spread and 3-0 overall this season when the team records more than 30.7 points.

-- In games that Michigan State totals over 439.7 yards, the team is 2-0-1 against the spread and 3-0 overall.
+- Michigan State is 2-0-1 against the spread and 3-0 overall when the team totals more than 439.7 yards.

 - The Spartans have three turnovers this season, equal to the number of takeaways for the Hilltoppers.